Causes of Calf Pain and When to Worry

 Lastly, they will maneuver your foot, ankle, and knee to see how well you're able to move them.
 They will likely perform other special tests if they suspect a certain diagnosis.

 The Thompson test is one example.
-You are asked to lie flat on an examination table with your foot hanging over the edge.
+During this test, you'll be asked to lie flat on an examination table with your foot hanging over the edge.
 Your healthcare provider then squeezes your calf muscle.
 If your toes do not flex downward, an Achilles tendon rupture would be suspected.

 Blood Tests